-7. Participation in an external Moot Court competition will be available only to students who have satisfactorily completed all first-year courses and who are in good academic standing.
+7. Participation in an external Moot Court competition will be available only to students who have satisfactorily completed twenty-seven (27) credit hours, successfully completed Legal Research, Analysis and Writing I and II, and who are in good academic standing.
 Given the rigorous course requirements, external competition participation should be avoided where the student’s time commitment to the competition is likely to jeopardize the student’s academic standing by diverting attention from other courses.

 8. Participation in external Moot Court, or other skills, competitions may not be used to replace required or existing curricular items.

 9. Academic credit for participation in an external Moot Court competition is offered on a Pass/Fail basis only.
 Students must register for the course, with the approval of the faculty-coach, during the semester in which the competition is held.